 Elise Kaplan graduated from the University of New Mexico with a degree in multimedia journalism and a minor in sociology in December 2012.
 She is excited to join the world of journalism online, in print, in photo essays and more.

 Alex Escué Limkin is forming an action and advocacy team, DVR-6, specializing in the recovery and aid of homicidal or suicidal veterans in the backcountry.
 He blogs about his experience as an Iraq veteran at warriorswithwesthusing.org.

 Marya Errin Jones creates hybrid performances using lo-fi puppetry, electronics, paper, fabric, photo copiers and computers.
-She is a zinester and the producer of the third annual ABQ Zine Fest coming this fall.
+She is a zinester and the producer of the annual ABQ Zine Fest.

 James A. Montalbano is an Albuquerque lawyer and former newspaperman.
 Follow him on his film blog, ABQ AV Club, which originated at the old Albuquerque Tribune.

 Elizabeth W. Hughes is a travel writer and technical editor.
 She has had a lifelong love affair with New Mexico and is proud to call Albuquerque home with her rescue dogs Dixie Belle and Boo Radley.
 When she’s not traveling, writing, and editing, Hughes can be found on her mat teaching and studying yoga.

 Anna Peterpaul is a freelance writer and blogger.
 She has two wonderful children, speaks four languages and is a film noir fan.
 Peterpaul blogs at notes-america.blogspot.com.